— Factually accurate and verified by Dr. Clayton J. Stitzel. Last updated on September 27, 2018.

 The Cobb Angle

 Historically, doctors have used a measurement called a Cobb angle to determine the degree of scoliosis.
-The doctors at the ScoliSMART Clinics® use rotational measurements because they provide more valid information, such as the impact of the rib cage's rotation, the position of and torsion of the spinal cord, and whether the active spinal mechanics are normal.
+The doctors at the ScoliSMART Clinics use this measurement along with a gravitational comparison line to further understand the biomechanics of a patient's curvature.
 The Cobb angle measurement only shows the degree of lateral bending on an x-ray.
 Surface topography, 3D posturography, spinal ultrasounds, and MRIs reveal much more about the scoliosis deformity.

 Plus, you need to consider the impact of scoliosis on your child or yourself before considering treatment.
 How does it affect breathing, digestion, mobility, daily activities, and psychological health?
 How much pain is involved?
 Often, a child with scoliosis doesn't have pain.

-Understanding that scoliosis is a neurological condition is vital when it comes to treatment.
+Understanding that adolescent idiopathic scoliosis is a neurological condition is vital when it comes to treatment.
 Usually, a doctor who only measures a Cobb angle will recommend no treatment — just observation — for a curve measuring less than 24 degrees.
 They may recommend a rigid spinal brace for up to 23 hours a day for a curve measuring 25 to 39 degrees.
-Surgery may be recommended for people with curves measuring over 40 degrees using the Cobb angle.
+Fusion surgery may be recommended for people with curves measuring over 50 degrees using the Cobb angle.

 Do Not Wait and Watch Mild Scoliosis